Details

 <P>This volume is relevant to educationalists, policy-makers, teachers, and students interested in a more complex approach to understand and intervene in educational change processes.</P>

-List of Contributors.
-Introduction.
-Geographies of Educational Change: Drawing a map for curious and unsatisfied travellers; Fernando Hernández and Ivor F. Goodson.
-Part 1.
-Educational change: from the analysis of conditions of achieving to the relevance of personal biographies.
-Accomplishing Large Scale Reform: A Tri-Level Proposition; Michael Fullan, Carol Rolheiser, Blair Mascall and Karen Edge.
-Understanding Curriculum Change: Some Warnings about Restructuring Initiatives; Ivor F. Goodson.
-Part 2.
-Beyond School Walls: creating networks in education.
-Social Networks in Teaching; Jorge Ávila De Lima.
-The Work of the National Writing Project: social practices in a network context; Ann Lieberman and Diane Wood.
-Networks of Schools and Constructing Citizenship in Secondary Education; Wiel Veugelers and Henk Zijlstra.
-Part 3.
-Gazes on education protagonists.
-Cultures of schooling.
-No place for women?; Nieves Blanco.
-Mapping Visual Cultural Narratives to explore Adolescents’ Identities; Fernando Hernández.
-The Parent Gap: The Emotional Geographies of Teacher-Parent Relationships; Andy Hargreaves and Sue Lasky.
-Part 4.
-Looking Technology from the other Side of the Mirror.
-The Merger of ICT and Education: Should It Necessarily Be an Exercise in the Eternal Recurrence of the Reinvention of the Wheel?; Aharon Aviram and Deborah Talmi.
-Virtual Geographies of Educational Change: The more complex the problems the simpler the answers; Juana M. Sancho.
+Educational change: from the analysis of conditions of achieving to the relevance of personal biographies.- Accomplishing Large Scale reform: A Tri-Level Proposition.- Understanding Curriculum Change: Some Warnings about Restructuring Initiatives.- Beyond School Walls: creating networks in education.- Social Networks in Teaching.- The Work of the National Writing Project: Social Practices in a Network Context.- Networks of Schools and Constructing Citizenship in Secondary Education.- Gazes on education protagonists.- Cultures of Schooling.
+No Place for Women?.- Mapping Visual Cultural Narratives to Explore Adolescents’ Identities.- The Parent Gap: The Emotional Geographies of Teacher-Parent Relationships.- Looking Technology from the other Side of the Mirror.- The Merger of ICT and Education: Should it Necessarily be an Exercise in the Eternal Recurrence of the Reinvention of the Wheel?.- Virtual Geographies of Educational Change: The More Complex the Problems the Simpler the Answers.